resir014/resir014.github.io/about.md

 permalink: /about/
 ---

 Hi, my name's Resi Respati.
 I'm usually known on the internets as resir014.
 Just call me Resi, or whatever.
-I'm an 20-year-old Indonesian college student living in Jakarta.
+I'm a 20-year-old Indonesian currently living in Jakarta.
+College student, part-time motorsports fan, and also a quarter-time photographer.

-I am a huge motorsports fan.
-I've been following Formula 1 ever since I was at elementary school.
-I am also a shitty photographer, a PC gamer, and sometimes, an aviation enthusiast.

 I am also an aspiring web developer.
-I self-learned HTML and CSS when I was in high school, and I have designed several Tumblr themes for my side blogs, which I still actively maintain.
+I basically self-learned HTML and CSS back in high school.
+I've done quite a few little design projects for my friends' websites, and I have designed several Tumblr themes for my side blogs, which I still actively maintain.

+Though right now I've been familiarizing myself with tools like Grunt/Gulp, and also have been loving SCSS lately.

 ## About this website.